 - Tease and denial: teasing brings you close to orgasm, but you can’t cum until permitted.
 Learn more about tease and denial.

 - Ruined orgasm: when orgasm is imminent, something is done to stop it or make it less satisfying

 Is Orgasm Denial BDSM?

 If you’re a kinkster who thinks that orgasm denial would work perfectly for your BDSM games (discover 6 more BDSM games), you’re absolutely right!
 A ruined orgasm might be punishment for a submissive partner who didn’t do something to your liking.
 Or you might be the submissive person who is rewarded with an orgasm for performing beautifully.

 Some dominants use orgasm denial or tease & denial games to remind the submissive who is in charge and “owns” their body.

 Many kinksters enjoy the devices that aid orgasm denial.
 Modern chastity belts and devices – in the form of cock cages for men – can seem like torture implements.
-However, they’re more annoying and frustrating than anything else.
+However, they’re meant to be more annoying and frustrating than painful.
 We’ll touch on those in just a bit.